You are here

 The Summer Skills Program provides current law students from Pace and other law schools with a structured learning environment coupled with hands-on experience in a variety of clinics, externships, simulation courses and specialty practice courses.
 Through the experiential learning programs, students will have the opportunity to represent clients in real world settings, intern at organizations around the country and the world with real legal issues, or master the skills and techniques of a lawyer through role-playing.
 Our special skills-enhancing classes allow students to gain practical knowledge in certain specialty practice areas, including those covered by the New York State Bar Exam.

-Registration is now open.
+Summer 2014 registration information will be available in late March 2014.
 Please contact the registrar’s office at email@example.com for information as to how to register.